sanghvirajit/Parkinson_disease_MLOps_Pipeline/README.md

 # IaC - Terraform

-Terraform has also been setup for deploying the services to AWS cloud.
+Terraform has also been used for provisioning the infrastructure.
 Only Staging environment will be deployed once run.
 Terraform plan has also been added under the CI pipeline.

 # Continuous Integration and Continuous Deployment